Chitharanjank/Linux/Shell Script.md

 check_user() {
     if id "$USERNAME" &>/dev/null
     then
-        echo "✅ User '$USERNAME' exists"
+        echo "User '$USERNAME' exists"
     else
-        echo "❌ User '$USERNAME' does NOT exist" fi
+        echo "User '$USERNAME' does NOT exist"
+    fi
 }